GajendrasinghDawar/GajendrasinghDawar/README.md

-Hello 👋, I'm a full stack Web developer with a foundation in both backend and frontend technologies.
+Hello 👋, I'm a Web developer with a foundation in both backend and frontend technologies.
 Live in Khargone(M.P.), India.
 Over the past months, I have dedicated myself to understarding Laravel, a PHP framework.
 Continuously learning to stay updated with the latest trends and technologies in web development.

 ## Technical Skills 🛠️